andreykuzin70/batch_igv/README.md

  4. sys
  5. time

- One other dependecy that the script has is it requires **igvtools** to be downloaded as well.
+ One other dependecy that the script has is it requires **igvtools** to be downloaded and installed as well.

 ### Positional arguments: